 Design object access command; returns the named nets specified by the pattern argument.
+See the online help for more information.

 '''

-get_nets pattern
+get nets pattern

 '''

 Specifies the pattern to match the names of the nets to return.
-For example, "get_nets N_255^ " returns all nets starting with the characters " N_255^ ", where "" is a wildcard that represents any character string.
+For example, "get_nets N_255" returns all nets starting with the characters "N_255", where "" is a wildcard that represents any character string.